-Intern(ed) is an installation and durational performance devised from research about the former Tucson Federal Honor Camp established by the Federal Bureau of Prisons.
+Intern(ed) is an installation and durational performance devised from research about the former Tucson Federal Honor Camp established by the Federal Bureau of Prisons and other internment camps of the American SouthWest.
 The project foregrounds past blurring of truths, states of anxiety and misguided judgements that resonate with our current socio-political, and physical, context in borderlands.
-Located within a naturally isolated basin in the Catalina Mountains, the site held war-resisters during WWII; lines of painted rocks indicated the prison’s limits.
-After the war, the facilities functioned as a youth rehabilitation center until it was demolished in the early 1970s.
+Located within a naturally isolated basin in the Catalina Mountains, the Honor Camp held war-resisters during WWII; lines of painted rocks indicated the prison’s limits.
 Today, the little that remains constitute both a historical trace and evidence of erasure of ‘a great wrong’.
 Renamed after its famous inmate Gordon Hirabayashi, today the site is a recreational campground.

-As we investigate this and other sites of internment as palimpsests–their historical layering–we look into specific spatialities, materialities, and performances that reveal the erased traces of the internment of Japanese American communities and draw connections to current official discourse of othering.
+As we investigate this and other sites of internment as palimpsests, we look into specific spatialities, materialities, and performances that reveal the erased traces of the internment of Japanese American communities and draw connections to current official discourse of othering.
 This project seeks to transform the historical archive (spatial and textual) into a living memory.
 By doing so, we hope to offer a space and time in which audiences are active critics of the present through an embodied awareness of the past.
-Our research and creative process is an exercise that calls attention to history’s tendency to repeat itself.

 erasing + razing